 What Debt Can I Discharge?

-What debts can I discharge?
+What debt can I discharge?
 What property might I lose if I file for bankruptcy?
 Those are the two questions that potential clients most frequently ask when they first meet with us.
 You can discharge an unlimited amount of debt in a chapter 7 case, while in a chapter 13 bankruptcy you must have no more than certain limits of secured and unsecured debt.
 Those limits are regularly adjusted for inflation.
 (For information on what property you can keep, please go to this page.)

 Beyond that, all unsecured debts can be discharged in bankruptcy except for the debts listed below:

 - Most taxes and customs duties: Especially those taxes in which a tax lien has been filed as it is then a secured debt.
 However, income taxes are dischargeable if all of the following are true:

 - Three-year rule: The tax year in question is over three years preceding the filing date of the bankruptcy.
 The three-year period is computed from most recent date the tax return is due for the tax year (typically April 15 of the year following the taxable year).
 An extension to file the return extends the start date of the period.

 - Two-year rule: You have filed a return for the tax year(s) in question at least more than two years preceding the filing date of the bankruptcy.

 - 240-day rule: The tax claim was assessed at least more than 240 days preceding the filing date of the bankruptcy (plus any period of over-lapping time during which an offer in compromise was pending, plus thirty days) AND the tax return in question was not fraudulent and you have not engaged in activity deemed to be a willful attempt to defeat or evade the tax.

 - Any debts due to creditors that are not listed in your bankruptcy schedules that are filed in the case.
 (There are exceptions to this but do not risk it.
 Notice to creditors is critical.)